HarobMikonam/NeuraEnergyProject/README.md

 Added a postgres datbase, made migrations for admin, auth, contenttypes and sessions.
 Exploring django file structure.

 Version 1.8.0
 Fixed the frontend Dashboard HomeStats to show correct value, reflecting the mockData file i have created.

 Version 1.9.0
 Added a /login api endpoint to the backend, responses are token based so the users cant login by setting their email in localStorage.
 Started working on a data_view endpoint to retrieve data from the database.

+Version 1.10.0
+Routes were updated, and overall project cleanup was done to simplify things.
+Fixed issues with models.py after re-generating from the database (PowerShell encoding issue)